bcbottle/school-projects/README.md

 **School Projects Repository**
 _______________________________

-This repository contains samples of projects and assignments completed during my graduate program with teh University of Denver.
+This repository contains samples of projects and assignments completed during my graduate program with the University of Denver.
 It includes projects completed independently and with teams.
+A brief description of the project(s) in each class folder is provided below.

 **Advanced Probability and Statistics**